Relational mobility: Geographic differences

 Relational mobility is low in cultures with subsistence styles that put people in tight relationships with reciprocal duties such as farming that requires coordination of labor.
 The growing of paddy rice, in particular, requires tight coordination of labor and irrigation.
 The lowest level of relational mobility is found in East Asian countries where rice farming is a prevailing means of subsistence.
 A comparative study has found significant differences in ways of thinking between areas in China dominated by rice farming and areas dominated by wheat farming.
 This difference could not be explained well by other theories.

 On the opposite side of the spectrum is nomadic herding.
 Herders move frequently, meaning that they have fewer stable, long-term relationships and more opportunities to form and break relationships.
 Studies have shown that herding cultures emphasize more individual decision making while nearby farming and fishing cultures emphasize harmonious social interdependence and holistic thinking.

-A large cross-cultural study has found that relational mobility is lowest in Each Asian countries where rice farming is common.
+A large cross-cultural study has found that relational mobility is lowest in East Asian countries where rice farming is common.
 The relational mobility is higher in industrialized European countries and English-speaking countries, while it is highest in South American countries.
 This study found a strong correlation between relational mobility and subsistence style, and a somewhat weaker correlation with environmental threats that require group cohesion and cooperation.